How do we create non-toxic cultures that are free to include, while still moving ahead?

 These dynamics, while challenging, can be skillfully transformed, but understanding how to work with them takes some training.

-Join us for a 1-hour introductory call with
+Listen to the 1-hour introductory call with

 award-winning mediator, facilitator, trainer and author

 Dynamic diversity conversations.

 Diane Musho Hamilton is a uniquely gifted, playful, and awake group facilitator, consultant and teacher of Integral Spirituality and Zen.
 She is a lineage holder in the Soto Zen tradition, and has collaborated with the Integral Institute and Ken Wilber since 2004, developing the Integral Life Practice seminars and the Integral Spiritual Experience global events.
 She is the co-founder and Lead Trainer of the Integral Facilitator® program pathway at Ten Directions.

 Diane is well known as an innovator in facilitating group dialogues, especially conversations about culture, religion, race and gender relations.
 She was the first Director of the Office of Alternative Dispute Resolution for the Utah Judiciary, where she established mediation programs throughout the court system.
 She is the recipient of several prestigious awards for her work in this area, including the Peter W. Billings Award and the UCCR Peacekeeper Award.

 With extraordinary depth and insight, Diane encourages us to consciously evolve beyond old and limited ideas of who we are so that we might discover our own unique expression of wisdom and of compassion in this time.
 She is the author of Everything is Workable, a Zen Approach to Conflict Resolution, and The Zen of You and me, both published by Shambhala Press, and a contributor to Harvard Business Review.

 Diane’s mastery in relating and communicating, plus her skill in helping others “see” was exactly what I was searching for.
 Training with her has catapulted me to another level of skill.